 It had “damaged the credibility of European social democratic parties and played a significant role in the vote for Brexit.

 There are countless examples the LeFT leave voters can draw upon and often do and why not!
 All the wise predictions and cautionary warnings have materialised.
-The EU is no place for socialism, not even a form of socialism whose intention is diluted that its only intention is to rebalance the dominant monopoly capitalism, Is it any wonder that the LeFT leave contingent holds their position on leaving the EU.
+The EU is no place for socialism, not even a form of socialism whose intention is diluted that its only intention is to rebalance the dominant monopoly capitalism, Is it any wonder that the LeFT leave contingent holds its position on leaving the EU.

-The fact is nothing as changed, all that was said of this neoliberal construct that makes up the EU has come to pass and the words of socialist from the past like Attele, Nye Bevan, Tony Benn, Barbara Castle, Peter Shore and Dennis Skinner still echo in the thoughts and minds of the Labour Heartlands voters who predominantly and historically have always been Labour voters.
-These same Labour Voters who are now questioning the very party they created to represent the working class, the poor, and the vulnerable in society.
+The fact is nothing has changed, all that was said of this neoliberal construct that makes up the EU has come to pass and the words of socialist from the past like Attele, Nye Bevan, Tony Benn, Barbara Castle, Peter Shore and Dennis Skinner still echo in the thoughts and minds of the Labour Heartlands voters who predominantly and historically have always been Labour voters.
+These same Labour Voters are now questioning the very party they created to represent the working class, the poor, and the vulnerable in society.

 Here are just a few LeFT wing arguments that still stand today.